What is Expansionary Policy?

 1. Expansionary Monetary Policy

-Expansionary monetary policy aims to achieve economic growth through increased liquidity.
+Expansionary monetary policy aims to spur economic growth through increased liquidity.
 Increased money supply promotes economic growth.
 It occurs because corporations and individuals look to capitalize upon the easily available funds by undertaking greater investments, expanding operations, and increasing consumption.

 Central banks also engage in open market operations to increase liquidity.
 By purchasing securities, such as government bonds in the market, they inject additional funds into the economy.